Thermocouple: Wires insulation

 The wires that make up the thermocouple must be insulated from each other everywhere, except at the sensing junction.
 Any additional electrical contact between the wires, or contact of a wire to other conductive objects, can modify the voltage and give a false reading of temperature.

 Plastics are suitable insulators for low temperatures parts of a thermocouple, whereas ceramic insulation can be used up to around 1000 °C. Other concerns (abrasion and chemical resistance) also affect the suitability of materials.

 When wire insulation disintegrates, it can result in an unintended electrical contact at a different location from the desired sensing point.
 If such a damaged thermocouple is used in the closed loop control of a thermostat or other temperature controller, this can lead to a runaway overheating event and possibly severe damage, as the false temperature reading will typically be lower than the sensing junction temperature.
 Failed insulation will also typically outgas, which can lead to process contamination.
 For parts of thermocouples used at very high temperatures or in contamination-sensitive applications, the only suitable insulation may be vacuum or inert gas; the mechanical rigidity of the thermocouple wires is used to keep them separated.

-Reaction time

-The speed of response of the measurement system depends not only on the Data Acquisition system but also on the construction of the thermocouple sensor.
-When the temperature reading time is in several ms. The measuring tip of the thermocouple is insulated or not.
-However, the reading error in such extremely fast temperature measurements is caused by the insulation of the thermocouple tip.
-Even a cheap acquisition system such as an Arduino and Thermocouple Analog to Digital Converter or amplifier may have a response speed of several ms, but the design of the thermocouple will be important.